monsoonmaelstrom/book2/book2.md

 ----

 “What are you thinking about?”
-Liam asks as we slowly walk back to the flat.
+Liam asks as we slowly walk back to the flat, having left Reese’s shop more than half an hour ago.

 “Being the kind of powerful that makes most things seem possible,” I answer.